Comparison of EDA software

 This page is a comparison of electronic design automation (EDA) software which is used today to design the near totality of electronic devices.
 Modern electronic devices are too complex to be designed without the help of a computer.
-Electronic devices may consist of integrated circuits (ICs), printed circuit boards (PCBs), field-programmable gate arrays (FPGAs) or a combination of them.
+Electronic devices may consist of integrated circuits (ICs), integrated circuit substrates, printed circuit boards (PCBs), field-programmable gate arrays (FPGAs) or a combination of them.
 Integrated circuits may consist of a combination of digital and analog circuits.
 These circuits can contain a combination of transistors, resistors, capacitors or specialized components such as analog neural networks, antennas or fuses.

 The design of each of these electronic devices generally proceeds from a high- to a low-level of abstraction.
-For FPGAs the low-level description consists of a binary file to be flashed into the gate array, while for an integrated circuit the low-level description consists of a layout file which describes the masks to be used for lithography inside a foundry.
+For FPGAs the low-level description consists of a binary file to be flashed into the gate array, while for an integrated circuit or printed circuit board the low-level description consists of a layout file which describes the masks to be used for lithography inside a foundry.

 Each design step requires specialized tools, and many of these tools can be used for designing multiple types of electronic circuits.
 For example, a program for high-level digital synthesis can usually be used both for IC digital design as well as for programming an FPGA.
-Similarly, a tool for schematic-capture and analog simulation can generally be used both for IC analog design and for PCB design.
+Similarly, a tool for schematic-capture and analog simulation can generally be used both for analog IC design and for PCB design.

 In the case of integrated circuits (ICs) for example, a single chip may contain today more than 20 billion transistors and, as a general rule, every single transistor in a chip must work as intended.
 Since a single VLSI mask set can cost up to 10-100 millions, trial and error approaches are not economically viable.
-To minimize the risk of any design mistakes, the design flow is heavily automatized.
+To minimize the risk of any design mistakes, the design flow is heavily automated.
 EDA software assists the designer in every step of the design process and every design step is accompanied by heavy test phases.
 Errors may be present in the high-level code already, such as for the Pentium FDIV floating-point unit bug, or it can be inserted all the way down to physical synthesis, such as a missing wire, or a timing violation.